LELE-DU/jekyll-gitbook/README.md

 - Integro-differential elliptic equations;
 - nonlocal reaction-diffusion equations.

+I undertake a qualitative analysis of solutions such as
+- Existences and nonexistences;
+- Nondegeneracy;
+- symmetry and uniqueness;
+- regularity;
+- Asymptotic behavior.

 ## How to Get Started

 This theme can be used just as other [Jekyll themes][1] and support [remote theme][12],